 - Contract the opposing muscle to send a signal to let go to the muscle you want to stretch

-- In order to increase the stretch, apply light pressure at the end of range of motion and hold for 2 seconds
+- In order to increase the stretch, apply light pressure at the end of the range of motion and hold for 2 seconds

 - Allow the muscle to relax into a neutral position after each repetition

-Some joints and or muscles that have a lack of function need increased oxygen and blood flow.
+Some joints and or muscles that have a lack of function need increasing oxygen and blood flow.
 When you contract or stretch a muscle, you push the blood and oxygen out of that tissue.
 Increased flow happens when the muscle is in a relaxed state.
 The benefit of physical activity is in the recovery process.
 Each stretch should be done 8-10 times.

 When assisting a client in this stretch, they will be face up (supine) in the middle of the table.
 Then they will move both legs over to one side of the table with the outside leg being the one we will stretch.
 Now to start the stretch, the lateral leg will the lifted by the client and with keeping the knee locked, the leg will be moved toward the client’s midline.
 Then the provider will maintain the proper angles to isolate the intended muscle to be stretched.
 For this stretch, the leg is slightly externally rotated and the toes should be pointed toward the ceiling.